 Each of Inbound Corp., Outbound Corp. and Interactive Corp. (the "West Affiliates") has made periodic distributions to its existing stockholders in amounts approximately equal to the stockholders' corresponding tax liabilities associated with the Company's earnings plus amounts representing a portion of retained earnings.
 The West Affiliates made aggregate distributions of \$5.4 million, \$8.1 million, \$10.5 million, \$16.0 million and \$25.1 million for the years ended December 31, 1991, 1992, 1993, 1994 and 1995, respectively, and \$30.4 million through September 30, 1996.
-On October 31, 1996, each of the West Affiliates declared one or more dividends payable to its current stockholders (the West Affiliates' dividends collectively, the "First Dividend").
-The First Dividend was equal to the West Affiliates' retained earnings as of September 30, 1996, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates existing stockholders.
-Each of the West Affiliates has paid its portion of the First Dividend to each of its stockholders in cash or through a note payable issued by such West Affiliate (the West Affiliates' notes payable collectively, the "Stockholders Notes").
-The First Dividend was equal to approximately \$45.9 million, of which approximately \$2.0 million was paid in cash and approximately \$43.9 million was paid through the Stockholders Notes.
-The Company estimates that the Stockholders Notes will be paid by a portion of the net proceeds to be received by the Company from this Offering.
-Prior to the closing of the Reorganization, each of the West Affiliates intends to declare one or more additional dividends payable to its current stockholders (the West Affiliates' dividends collectively, the "Second Dividend").
-The Second Dividend will be equal to the Company's estimate of the West Affiliates' retained earnings prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
-The Company estimates that the Second Dividend will equal approximately \$6.0 million as of the Termination Date.
-Each of the West Affiliates will pay its portion of the Second Dividend to each of its stockholders in cash.
-The Company estimates that the Second Dividend will be paid from the West Affiliates' existing working capital.
-See "Use of Proceeds" and "Certain Transactions--Reorganization and Termination of S Corporation Status."
+Prior to the closing of the Reorganization, each of the West Affiliates intends to declare one or more dividends payable to its current stockholders (the West Affiliates' dividends, collectively, the "Dividend").
+The Dividend will be equal to the Company's estimate of the West Affiliates' retained earnings prior to conversion of each of the West Affiliates to a C Corporation, to the extent such retained earnings have not previously been distributed, along with a distribution representing a return of additional paid-in capital contributed by the West Affiliates' existing stockholders.
+The Company estimates that the Dividend will equal approximately \$54.2 million as of the Termination Date.
+Each of the West Affiliates will pay its portion of the Dividend to each of its stockholders through a note payable issued by such West Affiliate and guaranteed by the Company pursuant to the Reorganization (the West Affiliates' notes payable collectively, the "Stockholders Notes").
+The Company estimates that approximately \$13.0 million of the Dividend will be paid from the West Affiliates' or the Company's existing working capital and approximately \$41.2 million of the Dividend will be paid by a portion of the net proceeds to be received by the Company from this Offering.
+See "Use of Proceeds" and "Certain Transactions."

 The Termination Date will occur not later than the date immediately prior to the date of the closing of this Offering.
 Subsequent to the Termination Date, neither the Company nor any of the West Affiliates will be an S Corporation and, accordingly, each will be subject to federal and state income taxes.
-Other than payment of the Stockholders Notes, upon closing of this Offering, the Company will have no liabilities with respect to distributions to the West Affiliates, the IBS or the Canada stockholders except as set forth in this section.
+Other than payment of the Stockholders Notes, upon closing of this Offering, the Company will have no liabilities with respect to distributions to the West Affiliates' stockholders except as set forth in this section.

 In addition, each of the West Affiliates, Canada and IBS, as a result of termination of its S Corporation status, will record a net deferred income tax liability and corresponding income tax expense (the "Deferred Tax Liability") effective upon the Termination Date.
-The amount of the Deferred Tax Liability would have been approximately \$2.1 million if the Termination Date had been September 30, 1996, but the actual amount will be adjusted to reflect the effect of the Company's actual operations results through the Termination Date
+The amount of the Deferred Tax Liability would have been approximately \$2.2 million if the Termination Date had been June 30, 1996, but the actual amount will be adjusted to reflect the effect of the Company's actual operations results through the Termination Date.